 Matthew Franck, Witherspoon Institute

-This seminar is open rising 2L and 3L JD candidates as well as LLM and JSD candidates.
+This seminar is open to rising 2L and 3L JD candidates as well as LLM and JSD candidates.
 International applicants with undergraduate degrees in law are also welcome to apply.

 Application Requirements and Instructions: